trevrobb/Exercise-02c-Explosions-and-Enemy/README.md

 Open Godot.
 In the Project Manager, tap the "Import" button.
 Tap "Browse" and navigate to the repository folder.
 Select the project.godot file and tap "Open".

-You will now see where we left off in Exercise-02b: .
+You will now see where we left off in Exercise-02b: Your ship and three asteroids should occupy the playing area.
+The ship should be able to maneuver and shoot.

 This is what you will need to accomplish as part of this exercise:

-Asteroid Explosion:
+Explosion:
-  - Create a new Explosion_Asteroid scene.
-The root of the scene should be an AnimatedSprite node named Explosion_Asteroid.
+  - Create a new Explosion scene.
+The root of the scene should be an AnimatedSprite node named Explosion.
 In the Inspector Panel->Frames, select new SpriteFrames, and then edit the new SpriteFrames.
 In the AnimationFrames section of the bottom panel, choose Add Frames from a Sprite Sheet.
-Select all 64 frames from res://Assets/Explosion_Asteroid.png (8 horizontal and 8 vertical).
+Select all 64 frames from res://Assets/Explosion.png (8 horizontal and 8 vertical).
 Set the speed to 100 FPS and make sure Loop is off.
 Back in the Inspector, set the Offset to (0,-30).
-  - Add a script to the Explosion_Asteroid node.
-In the `_ready()` callback, play the "default" animation.
-Give it a random rotation.
-Give it a random scale (between 0.7 and 1.5) and a random speed_scale (between 0.8 and 2.0)
-  - Add an `animation_finished` signal to the Explosion_Asteroid node.
-When the animation has completed, it should `queue_free()`
-  - Save the scene as res://Effects/Explosion_Asteroid.tscn

-Bullet Explosion:
-  - Create a new Explosion_Bullet scene.
-The root of the scene should be an AnimatedSprite node named Explosion_Bullet.
-In the Inspector Panel->Frames, select new SpriteFrames, and then edit the new SpriteFrames.
-In the AnimationFrames section of the bottom panel, choose Add Frames from a Sprite Sheet.
-Select all 64 frames from res://Assets/Explosion_Bullet.png (8 horizontal and 8 vertical).
-Set the speed to 100 FPS and make sure Loop is off.
-  - Add a script to the Explosion_Bullet node.
+  - Add a script to the Explosion node.
 In the `_ready()` callback, play the "default" animation
-  - Add an `animation_finished` signal to the Explosion_Bullet node.
-When the animation has completed, it should `queue_free()`
-  - Save the scene as res://Effects/Explosion_Bullet.tscn

-Ship Explosion:
-   - Create a new Explosion_Ship scene.
-The root of the scene should be an AnimatedSprite node named Explosion_Ship.
-In the Inspector Panel->Frames, select new SpriteFrames, and then edit the new SpriteFrames.
-In the AnimationFrames section of the bottom panel, choose Add Frames from a Sprite Sheet.
-Select all 64 frames from res://Assets/Explosion_Ship.png (8 horizontal and 8 vertical).
-Set the speed to 100 FPS and make sure Loop is off.
-  - Add a script to the Explosion_Ship node.
-In the `_ready()` callback, play the "default" animation.
-Give it a random rotation.
   - Add an `animation_finished` signal to the Explosion node.
 When the animation has completed, it should `queue_free()`
-  - Save the scene as res://Effects/Explosion_Ship.tscn
+  - Save the scene as res://Effects/Explosion.tscn

 In res://Player/Bullet.gd
   - Create variables for Effects (which can be initialized to null) and Explosion.
-Load the res://Effects/Explosion_Bullet.tscn scene into the Explosion variable
+Load the res://Effects/Explosion.tscn scene into the Explosion variable
   - Update the `_on_Area2d_Body_Entered(body)` callback to the following:
   ```
   func _on_Area2D_body_entered(body):